-You like the idea of a private waiting area with no one else that you typically don't actually have to wait in, instead of waiting in lobbies, with sick people, or for a long time
+You like the idea of a private waiting area with no one else that you typically don't actually have to wait in, instead of waiting in lobbies, with sick people, for a long time

-You don't like waiting for weeks to get an appointment with your doctor or compromising and seeing someone who isn't your doctor just because they were available in an acceptable time frame
+You don't like waiting for weeks to get an appointment with your doctor or compromising and seeing someone who isn't your doctor just because they were available in a more acceptable time frame

 You'd like it if your doctor talked with you about what you can do

 now to reduce your risk of specific common diseases -- such as dementia, heart attacks, strokes, kidney failure, etc -- in order to extend your potential healthspan to its maximum extend

 You value privacy and think your doctor is the only person who needs to know what you're coming in for -- not the nurse, the receptionist, and certainly not anyone in the lobby who can overhear you.

 You're sick of health insurance companies that influence your diagnostic and therapeutic options

 What is Lifestyle Medicine?

 Lifestyle Medicine is an evidence-based approach to preventing, treating, and sometimes even reversing many common lifestyle-related diseases (diabetes, hypertension, coronary artery disease, colon cancer, breast cancer, Alzheimer's, etc) by optimizing habits and behaviors in six key research-proven pillars of health: diet, exercise, sleep, stress management, avoidance of risky substances, and promotion of social connectedness.

-Lifestyle medicine is not the same as herbal medicine, functional medicine, or other alternative modalities which are rooted primarily in tradition or theory rather than in scientific evidence, although there is sometimes some overlap.
+Lifestyle medicine is not the same as herbal medicine, functional medicine, or other alternative modalities, though sometimes there is overlap.
 For example, evidence has shown strawberries to be effective as an adjuctictive treatment for esophageal cancer, so that might fall under the umbrellas of both lifestyle medicine and herbal medicine, and functional medicine takes a food first, lifestyle-focused approach.

 Where do I get vaccines?

-Vaccines are expensive, come in bulk, expire, and require refrigeration, so we are not able to offer them at this time.
-We will help keep you and your children up to date on vaccinations through the Polk County Health Department or local pharmacies.
+Vaccines are expensive, come in bulk, expire, and require refrigeration, so we are not able to offer them.
+We will help keep you and your children up to date on vaccinations through the Polk County Health Department, local pharmacies, or Vaxi Taxi.